GSA/digitalgov.gov/content/news/2024/10/2024-10-30-enhancing-the-customer-centricity-of-gsa-websites.md

 ---
-source: ""

 date: 2024-10-30 00:00:00 -0500
-title: Enhancing the customer-centricity of GSA websites
+title: "Enhancing the customer-centricity of GSA websites"
-deck: How to assess wildly different websites in a consistent way
+deck: "How to assess wildly different websites in a consistent way"
-summary: An overview of GSA’s website evaluation process, which combines qualitative and quantitative data to assess website management and performance.
+summary: "An overview of GSA’s website evaluation process, which combines qualitative and quantitative data to assess website management and performance."

+# see all authors at https://digital.gov/authors
+authors:
+  - behati-hart

 # See all topics at https://digital.gov/topics
 topics:
   - analytics
   - usability
+  - customer-experience

 slug: enhancing-the-customer-centricity-of-gsa-websites

 primary_image: quantitative-qualitative-data-research-whale-design-istock-getty-images-1533625139

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 ## Designing an evaluation process

 The public evaluates our mission and services primarily through online interactions.
 In 2021, GSA’s Service Design program in the Office of Customer Experience launched a strategy to enhance our customers' digital experience.
 Building upon our [case study on composite indicators](https://digital.gov/2024/04/16/determining-the-true-value-of-a-website-a-gsa-case-study/), we asked ourselves: How do we define compliance?
 How do we measure it in a consistent way?
 This led us to a critical prompt: How do we get these wildly different websites to behave in ways customers expect, while aligning to federal policy and law?